Azure/iotedge/test/README.md

 # How to run the end-to-end tests

 ## Software Dependency
-Since an IoT Edge device is reposible for running Long Hault(LH) and End-to-End (E2E) tests; hence, the software requirements to run a test is the combination of IoTEdge and test build.
+Since an IoT Edge device is responsible for running end-to-end (E2E) tests; hence, the software requirements to run a test is the combination of IoT Edge and test build.
-* For IoTEdge
-    * Moby Engine
-    * Moby CLI
-    * iotedge
-    * libiothsm-std
 * For Building Tests
     * .NET Core SDK
-    * Azure CLI (Optional)

 ## Test parameters

 The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries (e.g., `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp2.1/context.json`).
 Parameter names are case-insensitive.
 The parameters are:

-_Note: the directory does not exist upon cloning.
-A user can manually `mkdir` for the path or run a test to have it generate the directory hierarchy -- (though the initial test will complain that `context.json` is not found)._

 | Name | Required | Description |
 |------|----------|-------------|